panajeff/responsivecards/README.md

 # responsivecards
-A demo for responsive cards
+A prototype for responsive cards